huandichen/huandichen.github.io/_projects/1_project.md

 description: MSc thesis project on shared and distinct neural mechanisms underlying memory and language retrieval
 img: assets/img/12.jpg
 importance: 1
-category: research
+category: Ongoing
 related_publications: false
 ---

 ## Overview

-This project will be conducted as my MSc thesis project from September 2026 to June 2027, under the supervision of [Dr. Britta Westner](https://britta-wstnr.github.io/).
-It investigates the role of hippocampal theta oscillations in episodic memory and word retrieval.
+**This project will be conducted as my MSc thesis project from September 2026 to June 2027, under the supervision of [Dr. Britta Westner](https://britta-wstnr.github.io/).
+It investigates the role of hippocampal theta oscillations in episodic memory and word retrieval.**

 At first glance, episodic memory retrieval and word retrieval appear to belong to separate cognitive domains.
 Episodic memory retrieval involves recovering information from a previous event or context, whereas word retrieval involves accessing stored lexical, semantic, and phonological representations.
 However, both processes are fundamentally cue-driven: a stimulus triggers the retrieval of stored information through associative links.